 Principal Investigators at UC Berkeley, UC Davis, UC Davis Health, UC Merced, and UC Santa Cruz campuses can apply for seed funding that furthers CITRIS and the Banatao Institute research thrusts, strengthens connections among UC campuses, and catalyzes early-stage research that can lead to external funding.

-Launched in 2016, The CITRIS and the Banatao Institute Tech for Social Good Program at UC Berkeley supported student-led learning and technology development for healthy, sustainable, connected, and equitable livelihoods in the United States and abroad.
+The CITRIS and the Banatao Institute Tech for Social Good Program support student-led learning and technology development for healthy, sustainable, connected, and equitable livelihoods in the United States and abroad.
 CITRIS at UC Davis organizes and brings students to a professional level in yearly programs.

 HIGHLIGHTED CITRIS LABS @ UC DAVIS

 CITRIS Aviation has expanded to UC Davis, which launched a Drone Training Academy for high school students in 2018.
 Designed by a 20-year veteran of the aviation industry, the Drone Academy aims to engage underrepresented youth with emerging STEM fields and wide-spread applications of UAVs for societal benefit.

-The CITRIS Visual Thinking Laboratory (VTL) in collaboration with the Engineering Student Startup center combines human imagination & computer processing with technology and wearable hardware.
-Students and researchers utilize Virtual Reality (VR) & Augmented Reality (AR) equipment with high speed computer processing stations to explore, investigate, and solve challenges in education, medicine, game design and AI development.
+The CITRIS Visual Thinking Laboratory (VTL) in collaboration with the Engineering Student Startup center combines human imagination and computer processing with technology and wearable hardware.
+Students and researchers utilize Virtual Reality (VR) and Augmented Reality (AR) equipment with high speed computer processing stations to explore, investigate, and solve challenges in education, medicine, game design and AI development.

 The CITRIS Environmental Robotics Laboratory located at the UC Davis Tahoe Environmental Research Center (TERC) is developing autonomous robotic and sensor technologies for exploring challenges in water quality and environmental health.
 Laboratory Autonomous Underwater Vehicles (AUVs) and Remotely Operated Vehicles (ROVs) “access the inaccessible” allowing CITRIS collaborators to study the Antarctic ice shelf surveys, harmful algal bloom dynamics, turbulence measurements in ice-covered lakes, and underwater measurements during storm events.

-The institute will research biological data and processes, addressing issues of molecular breeding to optimize traits for yield, crop quality, and pest/disease resistance; agricultural production, food processing, and distribution, and nutrition.
+The institute researchs biological data and processes, addressing issues of molecular breeding to optimize traits for yield, crop quality, and pest/disease resistance; agricultural production, food processing, distribution, and nutrition.
 Major emphasis is placed on inclusive education and minority outreach opportunities.